Hrodgeir/Linux-Process-Shell/README.md

 ----------------------------------------------------------

 COMMAND:	bg

 USAGE:		bg args

-FUNCTION:	Starts a new child background process based on
-			the list of arguments provided.
+FUNCTION:	Starts a new child background process based on the list of arguments provided.

 EXAMPLE:	bg ./inf * 1000

 ----------------------------------------------------------

 COMMAND:	bglist

 USAGE:		bglist

-FUNCTION:	Lists all currently running and stopped
-			background processes that were started using
-			the bg command in PMan.
+FUNCTION:	Lists all currently running and stopped background processes that were started usingm the bg command in PMan.

 EXAMPLE:	bglist

 ----------------------------------------------------------

 COMMAND:	bgkill

 USAGE:		bgkill pid

-FUNCTION:	Terminates the background process with the
+FUNCTION:	Terminates the background process with the specified pid.
-			specified pid.
 If the pid does not exist, then it will not terminate the process.

 EXAMPLE:	bgkill 1234

 ----------------------------------------------------------

 COMMAND:	bgstop

 USAGE:		bgstop pid

-FUNCTION:	Stops the background process with the
+FUNCTION:	Stops the background process with the specified pid.
-			specified pid.
 If the pid does not exist, then it will not stop the process.

 EXAMPLE:	bgstop 1234

 ----------------------------------------------------------

 COMMAND:	bgstart

 USAGE:		bgstart pid

-FUNCTION:	Restarts a stopped background process with the
+FUNCTION:	Restarts a stopped background process with the specified pid.
-			specified pid.
 If the pid does not exist, then it will not restart a process.

 EXAMPLE:	bgstart 1234

 ----------------------------------------------------------

 COMMAND:	pstat

 USAGE:		pstat pid

-FUNCTION:	Lists the following information related to the
+FUNCTION:	Lists the following information related to the specified pid.
-			specified pid.
 An example is shown below:

 			comm:                       Example Output
 			state:                      Example Output